Simon241199/AIChess/README.md

    │               └── ...
    └── ...
 3. Generate your project files with Premake, or—if you’re on Windows and using Visual Studio—run `Setup-Windows.bat` from the `Scripts` folder.
+4. If the `postbuildcommands` don’t work, it may be necessary to copy the required `.dll` files to the folder where the `.exe` is located.
+For me, the `postbuildcommands` work when I build the project a second time

 ## License
 - UNLICENSE for this repository (see `UNLICENSE.txt` for more details)